Georgia: election officials investigate Trump's appeal | ExBulletin

 Georgia: election officials investigate Trump’s appeal

-The Georgia Secretary of State’s office has opened an investigation into a phone call between Donald Trump and the state’s top election official.
+The office of the Georgia Secretary of State for ATLANTA (AP) on Monday opened an investigation into a phone call between Donald Trump and the senior election official in the state in which the then president said he wanted to find enough votes to undo his loss in the state, told me.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online